 Chem.
 Commun.
 2017, 53, 298-312

 Through careful design of ligands and judicious choice of metal ions, complex architectures can be made to self-assemble from the mixing of these components.
 The resultant metallosupramolecular species can be utilised for a range of applications, including as molecular reaction flasks, drug delivery vehicles, sensors, and for storage of reactive reagents.
+In particular we have an interest in developing complex functional ligand frameworks that remain capable of high-fidelity self-assembly.

-Dan Preston, James E. M. Lewis and James D. Crowley
+James E. M. Lewis and James D. Crowley